Satyam/firmata-http-bridge/README.md

 #### GET pinMode

-An HTTP GET on `http://localhost:8000/pinMode/2/11` will set pin 2 as an input with a pull up resistor.
+An HTTP GET on `http://localhost:8000/pinMode/2/11` will set pin 2 as an input with a pull up resistor [ :octocat: ](https://github.com/Satyam/firmata-http-bridge/blob/main/src/simple/index.ts#L57-L68).
 The first parameter `2` is the pin number and the second `11` is the value from the [table above](#supported-modes).
 The server would reply with:

 ```
 Pin 2 set to mode 11